mtumilowicz/java12-introduction-to-reactive-programming-workshop/README.md

 * functional (style): declarative + higher-order function
     * functional programming: function composition + lazy evaluation
 * functional programming and exceptions are mutually exclusive
-* handling exceptions imperative style: if you are driving a car and have flat tire - the most illogical thing to do is to reverse back
+* exceptions + java 8 streams: if you are driving a car and have a problem with a radio - the most illogical thing to do is to reverse back
-    * you should exit safely
+    * you should turn off the radio and continue journey
 * Michael Feather: OO makes code understandable by encapsulating moving parts.
 FP makes code understandable by minimizing moving parts.
     * I moving part: immutability